freemansoft/docker-scripts/elasticsearch/README.md

 # Features
 * Creates named volumes to persist across restarts.
 You have to remove the named volume to restore to original
 * Kibana web UI is on http://localhost:5601
+* Installs analysis-icu and analysis-phonetic **on startup** and not in a Dockerfile.
+This implies Internet access.

 # Docker Management
 See README.md in the [root of this repo](../README.md) for interesting docker commands.